staff0rd/documentation/server/cluster-with-manager-nodes.md

 ## Cluster gossip

 Event Store uses a quorum-based replication model.
-When working normally, a cluster has one database node known as a _master_, and the remaining nodes are _slaves_.
+When working normally, a cluster has one database node known as a master, and the remaining nodes are slaves.
 The master node is responsible for coordinating writes while it is the master.
 Database nodes use a consensus algorithm to determine which database node should be master and which should be slaves.
 Event Store bases the decision as to which node should be the master on a number of factors ([some of which are configurable](~/server/command-line-arguments.md#cluster-options)).

 For database nodes to have this information available to them, the nodes gossip with other nodes in the cluster.
 Gossip runs over the internal (and optionally the external) HTTP interfaces of database nodes, and over both internal and external interfaces of manager nodes.